 We are definitely keeping an eye on this single region 2013 vintage.

-While talking about the wine making at Cascina Fontana, Mario allowed us to try samples of two styles straight from the botti for the 2015 vintage.
+While talking about the wine making, Mario allowed us to try samples of two styles straight from the botti for the 2015 vintage.
 This was such a delightful surprise!
 We were expecting the wine to sting due to the high tannin, but to our pleasure, both were very fruity and fresh.
 Still young, with plenty of potential.

 We also had the pleasure of tasting two finished wines: the 2011 Barolo and the 2012 Barolo.
 The last was not yet bottled at the time of our visit.